 Diversity, Equity & Social Inclusion

-In the case of Elevate Greater Akron, an Akron Community Foundation grant of $100,000 will engage minority business owners and support the creation of a diverse supplier guide.
-It will also increase corporate awareness about inclusion and connect minority job seekers with the nearly 20,000 unfilled jobs in the area.
+In the case of Elevate Greater Akron, an Akron Community Foundation grant of $100,000 will engage business owners of color and support the creation of a diverse supplier guide.
+It will also increase corporate awareness about inclusion and connect diverse job seekers with the nearly 20,000 unfilled jobs in the area.